emersonrp/bindcontrol/README.md

 ## Developing BindControl

 BindControl is being developed on Manjaro Linux.
 It gets feature-tested on a Windows 10 VM.
+When Windows 10 goes EOL, I'll probably update to a Windows 11 VM, but that's its own headache.

 While developing, I make sure the code passes both `pyright` and `ruff` with a large subset of existing rules.

 There is a small but growing `pytest` test suite.
 It only runs on Linux (and possibly MacOS) because it uses `pytest-forked` which is not supported on Windows.
-To run the test suite, you'll need to install:
+To run the test suite, you'll need to install the following plugins and their dependencies:
 * `pytest-forked`
 * `pytest-xdist`
 * `pytest-ruff`